JamesByers/Beginning-Python-workshop/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Python for Data Science workshop

-### By the end of the workshop, you will have the techniques be able to:
+### By the end of the workshop, you will have the techniques to be able to:
 - Understand commonly used built-in Python data types, including lists, tuples, and dictionaries
 - Write conditional statements using if, elif and else in Python
 - Write a for loop in Python